Lamborghini Murciélago: In popular culture

-The Murciélago is featured on the cover and in the car roster of the racing video game Need For Speed: Hot Pursuit 2.
-A Murciélago LP 640 in police livery is also featured in the promotional video of Need For Speed: Hot Pursuit alongside a Pagani Zonda Cinque.
+The Lamborghini Murciélago is featured on the cover and is in the car roster of the racing video game Need For Speed: Hot Pursuit 2.
+A Murciélago LP 640 in a police livery is also featured in the promotional video of Need For Speed: Hot Pursuit alongside a Pagani Zonda Cinque.

 The Murciélago Roadster was used in the 2005 film Batman Begins and the Murciélago LP 640 was used in its sequel The Dark Knight.
 It is used as Bruce Wayne's personal transport, with its name meaning "bat" connecting to his identity as "Batman".
 Lamborghini lent the production crew of The Dark Knight three Murciélago LP 640s to use in a chase scene.
 One of the cars was destroyed in the process.

 The Murciélago is the titular Lamborghini referenced in the Kanye West song Mercy, though the actual car depicted in the music video is a Lamborghini Gallardo LP560-4.